cran/Rcpp/README.md

 ### Examples

-The [Rcpp Gallery](http://gallery.rcpp.org) showcases over 80 fully documented and working examples.
+The [Rcpp Gallery](http://gallery.rcpp.org) showcases over 90 fully documented and working examples.

 A number of examples are included as are over 920 unit tests in over 470 unit test functions provide additional usage examples.

-The [CRAN](http://cran.r-project.org) network contains (as over early 2015) well over 300 packages which also provide usage examples, with another 40+ as part of [BioConductor](http://www.bioconductor.org).
+The [CRAN](http://cran.r-project.org) network contains (as of May 2015) over 380 packages which also provide usage examples, with another 50+ as part of [BioConductor](http://www.bioconductor.org).

 An earlier version of Rcpp, containing what we now call the 'classic Rcpp API' was written during 2005 and 2006 by Dominick Samperi.
 This code has been factored out of Rcpp into the package RcppClassic, and it is still available for code relying on the older interface.
 New development should always use this Rcpp package instead.

+Other usage examples are provided by packages using Rcpp.
+As of July 2015, there are about 423 CRAN packages using Rcpp, a further 57 BioConductor packages as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.

 ### Installation